 There is not now, nor has there been since our inception, any significant volume of trading activity in our common stock or an active market for shares of our common stock, and the warrants are a class of securities for which there is no existing market.
-An active trading market for our securities may never develop or be sustained after this offering.
+An active trading market for our securities may never develop or be sustained.
 As a result, investors must bear the economic risk of holding our common stock for an indefinite period of time.
-Although our common stock is quoted on the OTCQB, over-the-counter quotation system, trading of our common stock on such system has only recently commenced and continues to be extremely limited and sporadic and at very low volumes.
+Although our common stock is quoted on the OTCQB Marketplace, or OTCQB, over-the-counter quotation system, trading of our common stock on such system has only recently commenced and continues to be extremely limited and sporadic and at very low volumes.
 Although we expect to apply for listing on Nasdaq, an active trading market for our securities may never develop or be sustained.
-If an active market for our securities does not develop, it may be difficult for you to sell the securities you purchase in this offering without depressing the market price for such securities or at all.
+If an active market for our securities does not develop, it may be difficult for you to sell your securities without depressing the market price for such securities or at all.
 Further, an unestablished trading market for our securities may also impair our ability to raise capital by selling additional equity in the future, and may impair our ability to enter into strategic partnerships or acquire companies or products by using shares of our common stock as consideration.

-After this offering, our executive officers, directors and principal stockholders and their affiliates, if they choose to act together, will have the ability to exercise significant influence over all matters submitted to stockholders for approval, which will limit your ability to influence corporate matters and could delay or prevent a change in corporate control.
+Our executive officers, directors and principal stockholders and their affiliates, if they choose to act together, have the ability to exercise significant influence over all matters submitted to stockholders for approval, which will limit your ability to influence corporate matters and could delay or prevent a change in corporate control.

-Upon the closing of this offering, our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock before this offering and their respective affiliates, will, in the aggregate, beneficially own shares representing approximately 35.6% of our outstanding capital stock, assuming no exercise of the underwriters' option to acquire additional common stock in this offering and assuming we issue the number of shares of common stock as set forth on the cover page of this prospectus.
+Our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock, in the aggregate, beneficially own shares representing approximately 57.8% of our outstanding capital stock.
 As a result, if these stockholders were to choose to act together, they would be able to influence our management and affairs and potentially control the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
-These stockholders acquired their shares of common stock (including shares of common stock issuable upon the conversion of preferred stock) for less than the price of the shares of common stock being acquired in this offering, and these stockholders may have interests, with respect to their common stock, that are different from those of investors in this offering and the concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
 This concentration of ownership control may adversely affect the market price of our common stock by:

-- delaying, deferring or preventing a change in control; - entrenching our management and the board of directors; - impeding a merger, consolidation, takeover or other business combination involving us that other stockholders may desire; - and/or discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+- · delaying, deferring or preventing a change in control; - entrenching our management and the board of directors; - impeding a merger, consolidation, takeover or other business combination involving us that other stockholders may desire; - and/or discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.

-See the "Principal Stockholders" section of this prospectus for more information regarding the ownership of our outstanding common stock by our executive officers, directors, principal stockholders and their affiliates.
+See the Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" section of this Annual Report on Form 10-K for more information regarding the ownership of our outstanding common stock by our executive officers, directors, principal stockholders and their affiliates.